 Choose a good recipe

 Recipes with a high liquid content are most likely to result in peeling cases.
-Our favourite cupcake recipe is on our cupcake bouquet recipe card.
-If you would like to flavour this recipe the Beau flavourings (you’ll find these in store at Annabelle Jane Cake School) are superb.
-I love the English butterscotch – yummy!
+Our favourite cupcake recipe is on our cupcake recipe card.
+The card includes a selection of flavours and gluten free too.

-Make sure you soften the butter or cake margarine first and you must cream the fat and sugar until they are very light and fluffy.
+Make sure you soften the butter or cake margarine first - it should be so light and fluffy before you add the sugar.
+Not softening your fat sufficiently before adding the other ingredients is one of the most common reasons for cupcake cases peeling.
+Having added the sugar you must cream until they are very light and fluffy.

 Top tip – for even sized cupcakes use an ice-cream scoop.

 Bake your cupcakes in a heavy duty muffin tin.
 Make sure this is completely clean - you don't want grease affecting the baking of your cupcakes and being absorbed by the cases.
 A sturdy tin will conduct the heat and also prevent the cases from splaying whilst in the oven.
 You need to learn your oven – oven temperatures can vary by up to 20° either side of what it says on the dial.
 Invest in an oven thermometer or learn to adjust your oven in response to how your cakes bake.
 If you bake your cupcakes at too low a temperature they will be dry and hard; if you bake your cupcakes at too high a temperature they will have a very pronounced peak.
 You want to achieve an even rise.

 If you undercook your cupcakes they will peel away from the cases, overcook them and they will also peel.
 Perfectly cooked cupcakes should be a light golden brown, when you press gently with your finger they should spring back and if you listen carefully they should be quiet – if you hear them ‘singing’ they need another minute or two.